What the heck is \(\chi^2\) anyway?

 How \(\chi^2\) goodness of fit is used

-In the case where data points have errors, a natural “scale” we’re trying to compare this is against the fluctuations–the error \(\sigma_i\) per data point.
-The error is estimated using multiple trials for a data point or guesstimated based on the order of magnitude.
+In the case where data points have errors, a natural “scale” we’re trying to compare with is against the fluctuations–the error \(\sigma_i\) per data point.
+The error is estimated using the sample standard deviation from multiple trials for a data point or guesstimated based on the order of magnitude.
 With this scale in mind, we minimize this sort of modified or scaled least squares which is what we call \(\chi^2\) defined as

 Note: scipy.optimize.curve_fit() does not return \(\chi^2\), it returns the parameters of your model i.e your fit.
 You’d have to compute \(\chi^2\) by using those parameters in Eq.
 (1)